sannya07/learning-java/README.md

 # learning-java
-Hi this repo will take you through my journey to learn java. 🚀
+Hi this repo will take you through my journey to learn the basics of java. 🚀